saslani/saslani.github.io/_posts/2018-12-15-history-of-organizations.md

 - Where we are now in terms of organizational evolution

 <section>
-  <title>History of Organization</title>
+  <title>History of Organizations</title>
   <div class="container">
     <div class="left text">
       <p>
-        Before we jump into why we need organizations and leadership let’s take a quick walk into where we came from and why our genus Homo Sapiens succeed.
+        Before we jump into why we need organizations and leadership, let's take a quick walk into where we came from and why our genus Homo Sapiens succeeded.
       </p>
       <p>
-        <strong>Warning:</strong> This article is not for those who believe in Young Earth creationism; dinosaur bones are real!
+        <strong>Warning:</strong> This article is not for those who believe in Young Earth creationism; dinosaur bones are older than 10,000 years, people!
       </p>
       <p>
-        The sapiens species is thought to have merged around 300,000 to 200,000 years ago.
-Roughly around 200,000 ya homo sapiens became recognizable.
-They evolved in Africa around 90,000 ya and successfully migrated to populate the rest of the world, including to Europe where Neanderthals had already been settled.
-However, it wasn't until about 50,000 ya when homo sapiens developed capacity for language.
+        The sapiens species is thought to have emerged around 300,000-200,000 years ago.
+Our species, _homo sapiens_, became anatomically recognizable roughly 50,000-30,000 ya, when the species developed the capacity for language.
       </p>
     </div>
     <div class="right image">